aspiers/git-deps/INSTALL.md

 ## Install support for web-based graph visualization (`--serve` option)

+The web-based graph visualization code uses Javascript and relies on many third-party modules.
+Currently only one approach to installation is listed below, but any Javascript experts who have suggestions about other ways to install are [warmly encouraged to submit them](CONTRIBUTING.md).

 If you want to use the shiny new graph visualization web server functionality, you will need to install some additional dependencies: